StanAngeloff/compass-magick/README.md

     );

 **THIS IS VERY MUCH A WORK IN PROGRESS.
-  MORE DOCUMENTATION WILL BE ADDED SOON**
+  MORE DOCUMENTATION WILL BE ADDED SOON.**